irmen/Tale/docs/source/index.rst

 Tale is 100% pure Python and runs on Python 2.7 and 3.2+.

-It should also work on Pypy and Ironpython.
-There are a few problems though:
+It should also work on Pypy, Jython 2.7, and Ironpython.
+Console text colors are not supported on Ironpython and Jython however.
-Jython 2.5 is not supported, and Jython 2.7 currently has a few bugs that prevent it to run Tale (Jython issues 1949, 1994).
-Once these get fixed, Tale should work on Jython 2.7 too.
-Ironpython works but doesn't support console text colors.

 .. note::
     The multi-user aspects are on the back burner, I'm mainly focusing on the (single player)